garrandall/popular-music-data/tracks/treasure-bruno-mars.md

-Give me your, give me your, give me your attention, baby I gotta tell you a little something about yourself You're wonderful, flawless, ooh, you're a sexy lady But you walk around here like you wanna be someone else
+Give me your, give me your, give me your attention, baby I gotta tell you a little something about yourself You're wonderful, flawless, oh, you're a sexy lady
+But you walk around here like you wanna be someone else

 (Oh whoa-oh-oh)